scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 :math:`t_\mathrm{compute}`.
 Precisely measuring :math:`t_\mathrm{env}`
 is beyond the scope of this paper so the reduction in :math:`t_\mathrm{compute}` is admittedly speculative.
-But we believe an extra 30-50% in execution time may be acceptable in some situations.
+But we believe an increase in execution time may be acceptable in some situations.
 For example, if the amount of time that a user will spend learning a new queueing system or batch processing language exceeds the time savings due to reduced execution time, then it will be advantageous to accept